-Click for clips of this the author's R/C model aircraft he plan built single-handedly between 1987 and 1989.
+Click for the author's R/C model aircraft he scratchbuilt single-handedly between October 1987 and February 1989 during the ailment in question.

 Introduction, history, causes for the exhaustion, plus current and some past symptoms.